The Conferment Ceremony (Promootio):

 The second young doctor who receives special attention during the ceremonies.
-Ultimus – or ultima – is usually chosen according to his/her outstanding merits in the field of teaching or social activities.
+Ultimus – or ultima – is according to his/her outstanding merits in the field of research.
 After the conferment act, the ultimus or ultima makes a speech to the invited guests.

 The Conferment Dinner and Ball:

 During the evening, after the act of conferment, a degree ceremony dinner with speeches and music is arranged.
 After the dinner there is a Ball with old dances.
 After the Ball the guests gather together to admire and address a speech to the rising sun.

 On the day after the conferment, an informal sailing trip or picnic is arranged for the Doctors.